Monica – Padma Shakti

 During the years of training until now I’ve participated in numerous longer and shorter courses culminating in the 3-month Sadhana under the guidance of Swami Janakananda Saraswati, initiating me into the practive of Kriya Yoga.
 I’ve also joined Elleke van Kraalingen on her retreats in France and travelled to India on various occasions to enhance my experience and knowledge.
 My ‘love affair’ with yoga continues to deepen.

-I have been walking the path of the yogi for 30 years, after hitch hiking to Asia in the 1980’s and chancing upon the most curious scene.
-A gathering of over 25 million pilgrims, gurus, shamen and yogis at the Kumbha Mela in northern India, who come to bathe every 12 years at the confluence of three holy rivers, the Ganges, Yamuna and the mystical Saraswati.
+Originally from England, I hitch hiked to India in the 1980’s and chanced upon the Kumbha Mela in northern India, the largest gathering of people on Earth.
+Over 25 million pilgrims, gurus, shaman and yogis come to bathe every 12 years at the confluence of three holy rivers, the Ganges, Yamuna and the mystical Saraswati.